Skip to content

 • Refresh proactively (before expiration)

-3. Store Tokens Securely
+3. Store tokens securely

-• Use HTTP-only cookies (best)
+• Use HTTP-only cookies for server-rendered apps (best)

 See the SDK Documentation for implementation details.